dfinity/portal/docs/tutorials/deploy_sample_app.md

 ---
 sidebar_position: 1
+title: Deploy sample code
 ---
-# Tutorial 1 - Deploy a sample app to the MainNet
+# Tutorial 1 - Deploy sample code

 This is a quick tutorial to deploy a "Hello World" dapp to the Internet Computer (IC) in 10 minutes or less.
 Deployment of the dapp only requires basic knowledge of using a terminal.
 <!-- Code editing knowledge is not necessary. -->